What Is A NoSQL Database?

 But a greater need for faster and more adaptive databases has arisen, which is why the NoSQL system was developed more than a decade ago.
 Forrester research calls NoSQL “critical for all businesses to support modern business applications” and notes that half of global data and analytics technology decision makers either have implemented or are implementing NoSQL platforms.

-NoSQL databases can store and manage data both quickly and flexibly.
+NoSQL databases, also known as non-relational databases, can store and manage data both quickly and flexibly.
 Google, Amazon, Yahoo and Facebook have all had a hand in developing these databases as they sought to store their content or processive data for their websites.
 SQL databases cannot be scaled horizontally across thousands of servers – whereas NoSQL can.

 Amazon says that NoSQL databases “are a great fit for many modern applications such as mobile, web and gaming that requires flexible, scalable, high-performance, and highly functional databases to provide great user experience.”